GrammaTech/gtirb/doc/examples/stack-stamp.md

 let us know.

-## C.a Implement your own transform
+## C.a Implement your own stack-stamp transform

 Stack stamping is a technique to help mitigate ROP style attacks.
 This is done by 'stamping' (`xor`ing with a random number) the return